solismatias/django-mysql-api/README.md

 # django-mysql-api
-## simple api creared with Python and Django
+## simple api created with Python, Django and MySQL